Lillian Hellman: 1930s

 In December 1936, her play Days to Come closed its Broadway run after just seven performances.
-In it, she portrayed a labor dispute in a small Ohio town during which the characters try to balance the competing claims of owners and workers, both represented as valid.
+The play depicts a labor dispute in a small Ohio town during which the characters try to balance the competing claims of owners and workers, both represented as valid.
 Communist publications denounced her failure to take sides.
 That same month she joined several other literary figures, including Dorothy Parker and Archibald MacLeish, in forming and funding Contemporary Historians, Inc., to back a film project, The Spanish Earth, to demonstrate support for the anti-Franco forces in the Spanish Civil War.

-In March 1937, Hellman joined a group of 88 U.S. public figures in signing "An Open Letter to American Liberals" that protested an effort headed by John Dewey to examine Leon Trotsky's defense against his 1936 condemnation by the Soviet Union.
-The letter has been viewed by some critics as a defense of Stalin's Moscow Purge Trials.
+In March 1937, Hellman and 87 other U.S. public figures signed "An Open Letter to American Liberals", which protested an effort headed by John Dewey to examine Leon Trotsky's defense against his 1936 condemnation by the Soviet Union.
+Some critics view the letter as a defense of Stalin's Moscow Purge Trials.
 It charged some of Trotsky's defenders with aiming to destabilize the Soviet Union and said the Soviet Union "should be left to protect itself against treasonable plots as it saw fit."
-It asked U.S. liberals and progressives to unite with the Soviet Union against the growing threat of fascism and avoid an investigation that would only fuel "the reactionary sections of the press and public" in the United States.
-Endorsing this view, the editors of the New Republic wrote that "there are more important questions than Trotsky's guilt."
+It asked U.S. liberals and progressives to unite with the Soviet Union against the growing threat of fascism and avoid an investigation that would only fuel "the reactionary sections of the press and public" in the U.S. Endorsing this view, the editors of the New Republic wrote, "there are more important questions than Trotsky's guilt."
 Those who signed the Open Letter called for a united front against fascism, which, in their view, required uncritical support of the Soviet Union.

 In October 1937, Hellman spent a few weeks in Spain to lend her support, as other writers had, to the International Brigades of non-Spaniards who had joined the anti-Franco side in the Spanish Civil War.
 As bombs fell on Madrid, she broadcast a report to the U.S. on Madrid Radio.
 In 1989, journalist and Ernest Hemingway's third wife, Martha Gellhorn, herself in Spain at that period, disputed the account of this trip in Hellman's memoirs and claimed that Hellman waited until all the witnesses were dead before describing events that never occurred.
-Nevertheless, Hellman had documented her trip in the New Republic in April 1938 as "A Day in Spain."
+But Hellman had documented her trip in the New Republic in April 1938 as "A Day in Spain".
 Langston Hughes wrote admiringly of the radio broadcast in 1956.

-Hellman was a member of the Communist Party from 1938 to 1940, by her own account written in 1952, "a most casual member.
+Hellman was a member of the Communist Party from 1938 to 1940.
+By her own account, written in 1952, she was "a most casual member.
 I attended very few meetings and saw and heard nothing more than people sitting around a room talking of current events or discussing the books they had read.
 I drifted away from the Communist Party because I seemed to be in the wrong place.
 My own maverick nature was no more suitable to the political left than it had been to the conservative background from which I came."